-Looking for the best foundation for dry skin?
+Looking for the best foundation for dehydrated, dry skin?
 You’re far from alone.
-Mature complexions tend to suffer with dryness more than others, with 50% of people in their 40s experiencing dry skin, and 75% of people aged 65+ suffering with dryness.
+Mature complexions tend to experience dryness more than others, with around half of people in their 40s dealing with dry skin, a figure that leaps up to 75% once we reach 65+.

 Whatever your skin tone or budget, find the best foundation for dry skin now with our edit, helpfully organised by price point.